rfjakob/cshatag/README.md

        The  filesystem  needs to be mounted with user_xattr enabled for this to work.
 When run again, it compares stored  mtime  and  checksum.
-If  it finds that the mtime is unchanged but the checksum has changed, it warns on stderr.
-In any case, the status of the file is printed to stdout and the stored checksum is updated.
+If  it finds that the mtime is unchanged but the checksum has changed, it warns on  stderr  and  reports a <corrupt> status.
+In any case, the status of the file is printed to stdout.

        File statuses that appear on stdout are:
             <new>         file is missing both attributes